pxndey/drs/README.md

 - Fetch driver standings for a given year.
 - Fetch constructor standings for a given year.
 - Display race data based on the race number and year.
-- Display detailed help on how to use the application.

 ## Installation